pil0706/Map_blog/_posts/2019-09-04-Position of POIs.md

 I know Apple does not pay too much attention to Korean market.<br>
 I also know Google is trying to expand its territory to South Korea but the government puts regulation on Google.<br>

-> the two koreas are abandoned by the two companies.
+> the two Koreas are abandoned by the two companies.

 <br>
 <br>
-Japan, however, is important market in Asia and I know the two companies are paying much attention on it compare to Koreas
+Japan, however, is an important market in Asia and I know the two companies are paying much attention to it compare to Koreas
 <br>
 <br>
 Let's go to Europe again